 While it is possible to kill some bacteria with hot water alone, the water has to be at a temperature well above what your skin can tolerate.
 Most people can tolerate a temperature of 110 degrees for a short time, but that's about it.

->

-> Specific water temperatures for killing germs are difficult to pinpoint, but drinking water provides a good reference.
+Specific water temperatures for killing germs are difficult to pinpoint, but drinking water provides a good reference.
 To sanitize water for drinking, the Environmental Protection Agency (EPA) recommends boiling the water for at least 1 minute, at altitudes up to 5,000 feet.
 At higher elevations, water should be boiled for 3 minutes.
 So that's 212 degrees F (at sea level) to reliably kill bacteria and pathogens to make water potable.
-By contrast, most dish and clothes washing is done at temperatures lower than 120 degrees (the standard setting on home hot water heaters), so it's not safe to assume you're killing a lot of germs with the hot water.
+By contrast, most dish and clothes washing are done at temperatures lower than 120 degrees (which is the maximum water heater temperature recommended by the U.S. Consumer Product Safety Commission), so it's not safe to assume you're killing a lot of germs with the hot water.

->

-> Hot Water Does Aid Cleaning
+Hot Water Does Aid Cleaning

 Even if hot water doesn't kill much bacteria, it does help to get your dishes and clothes cleaner, thus ridding them of potential hosts for bacteria.
 Hot water and detergent together attack oils and grime.
 That oil and grime that you rinse away with the water contains bacteria or could otherwise host bacteria.
 Without hot water, the detergent is less effective, and oily dishes and clothes don't get as clean.